jackyzha0/jackyzha0.github.io/content/toc/hci.md

 ### Interviews
 > A conversation with a purpose

+Good for exploring issues, learning more about tasks, and getting inside user's head.

+Criteria for good interview:
+    -   Before:
+        -   get questions right → should support goals, should be easy to understand/answer
+        -   be organized → check equipment, have necessary docs
+        -   run pilots
+    -   During:
+        -   structure time
+        -   give participants context
+        -   use props and visuals → easier to show than tell
+    -   Listen well throughout!

-1. Open-ended/unstructured -> can be time-consuming but can also produce rich insights
+1. Open-ended/unstructured -> exploratory and similar to conversation.
+Can be time-consuming but can also produce rich insights
-2. Semi-structured -> plans basic script but probes interviewee until no new relevants info is there
+2. Semi-structured -> plans basic script with both closed and open questions but probes interviewee until no new relevants info is there
-3. Structured -> predetermined questions like a questionnaire, study is standardized
+3. Structured -> predetermined questions like a questionnaire, study is standardized (same questions with each participant)
 4. Group interviews -> 3-10 people selected to provide a representative sample of the target population.
 Useful for investigating shared issues rather than individual experiences

 Asking questions like "Can you tell me a bit more about..." is called probing

 #### Planning
-1. Developing Interview Questions.
-Open questions are best suited where the goal of the session is exploratory; closed questions are best suited where the possible answers are known in advance.
+When developing Interview Questions, keep in mind open questions are best suited where the goal of the session is exploratory; closed questions are best suited where the possible answers are known in advance.
 Break long or compound questions into separate questions
-2. Running the Interview.
-Before starting, make sure that the goals of the interview have been explained to the interviewee and that they are willing to proceed.
-Listen more than talk, repond with sympathy but without bias, and to appear to enjoy the interview.

-A lot of decisions to make too
+A lot of decisions to make:
 - Choosing a framework
 - Level of participation to adopt
 - How to make a record of the data